anagha-google/spark-on-gcp-s8s/02-s8s-spark-in-bigquery.md

 # About

-This module covers basics of running Serverless Spark on GCP from the BigQuery UI, with a very basic example.
+This module covers basics of running Serverless Spark on GCP from the BigQuery UI, with a very basic set of examples.<br>
+This feature needs enabling for Argolis.
+Submit a request here with your Argolis user principal name - admin@<your-org-name>, example admin@<your-ldap>.altostrat.com.

 ## 1. Variables